-The Window Trail is a 5.5 mile lightly trafficked out and back trail located near Terlinguo, TX that features a waterfall and is rated as moderate.
+The Window Trail is a 5.5 mile lightly trafficked out and back trail located near Terlinguo, Texas that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 The Window Trail begins near the Chisos Basin lodge, descending 800 feet over about two miles through rolling hills and vertical rock walls to a narrow pouroff, which overlooks the surrounding Chihuahuan Desert.
 The trail is usually dry, but the pouroff area is very dangerous during flash-floods.